CassandraMaldonado/azure_mlops_lendingclub/README.md

 - Used **Azure AutoML** to train many models.
 - Registered the best MLflow model in the Azure ML model registry.
-- Run a **Test Model** job to evaluate the model on a held-out test set.
+- Ran a test model job to evaluate the model on a held-out test set.
 - Use a **Python testing script (`model_test.py`)** to:
   - Load the registered MLflow model locally.
   - Score a test set from 2015.